AG-Boerries/MIRACUM-Pipe-Galaxy/annotation_data/README.md

 Prepare the variants/gene annotation data for the Miracum Galaxy workflows
 ==========================================================================

+The following instructions can be followed from a Galaxy admin or a regular user account.
+The user performing this, however, will be responsible for providing the annotation data used by all runs of the Miracum analysis workflows.

 1. Create a new empty history and give it a suitable name

    *Miracum annotation data* could be such a name.